open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 8. Choose worker machines to run portals.
 These machines must be visible to clients.
 9. Edit the configuration items of portals in Release-<Version>/controller/controller.toml.

-    1) Make sure the rabbit.port and rabbit.host point to the RabbitMQ server.
+    + Make sure the rabbit.port and rabbit.host point to the RabbitMQ
-    2) Make sure the controller.networkInterface is specified to the correct network interface which the clients’ signaling and control messages are expected to connect through.
+    + Make sure the controller.networkInterface is specified to the correct network interface which the clients’ signaling and control messages are expected to connect through.

 10. Choose worker machine to run webrtc-agent and/or rtsp-agent and/or recording-agent and/or audio-agent and/or video-agents.
 This machine must be visible to each other, and if webrtc-agent is running on it, it must be visible to other client.
 If you want to use Intel VCA card to run video agents, please follow section 2.3.9 to enable nodes of Intel VCA card as a visible seperated machines.